 A trust is an obligation that is imposed on an entity or person (being the trustee) to hold assets or property (eg assets of the business) to benefit others (the beneficiaries).

 A trust is a relatively complex business structure, with higher set-up and administrative costs.
 To set up a trust you will require a formal deed, and the completion of annual administrative tasks.
 If your business operates as a trust, then the trustee will be responsible for the operation.
 There may be tax advantages in using a trust structure for your business.

 A trustee can be an individual or a company.
 There can also be more than one trustee.

 Any net income of the business is distributed to the beneficiaries in accordance with the Trust Deed and reported within the beneficiary’s income tax return.
 Losses of a trust are trapped in the trust for future use by the trust.

-A company is a separate legal entity.
-This means it has the same rights as a natural person and can incur debt, sue, and be sued.
-The company’s owners (called ‘members’ or ‘shareholders’) can limit their personal liability and are generally not liable for company debts (unless they give personal guarantees to borrow money).
+A company is a legal entity separate from yourself.
+This basically means the company will have the same rights as any natural person and it can incur debt, sue and also be sued.
+The owners of the company (shareholders or members) can limit their own personal liability and they are generally not held liable for the company debts (unless personal guarantees were given to borrow money).

-A company is a relatively complex business structure, with higher set-up and administrative costs.
-Companies must be registered with ASIC, and company officeholders have legal obligations under the Corporations Act.
+A company is a more complex business structure, and has higher administrative and set-up costs involved.
+All companies must be registered with A.S.I.C., and the company officeholders have legal obligations under the Corporations Act.
 Using a company structure for your business may have tax advantages.

 Any net income of the business is reported in the company income tax return and taxed at the company tax rate.
 Losses of a company are trapped in the company for future use by the company.